nyteshade/stepwise/README.md

 - [ ] Dynamically detect whether or not `proceed()` is a getter, function or property and support all three.
 - [ ] Consider supporting subtasks/steps
 - [ ] Add EventEmitter tests
+- [ ] Write more details usage instructions with all variations

 ### Installation
 Head over to your project, install it and start using